-- (a) Counts the number of criminal cases finalised by the Children's Court in Western Australia.
+- (a) Counts the number of criminal cases against Indigenous Australians finalised by the Children's Court of Western Australia.
 A case is only counted the first time it is finalised.
 Cases that have previously been finalised then reactivated and finalised once more have been excluded from this count. - (b) Finalisation is defined as the determination of a case in the Children's Court Criminal jurisdiction and involves any action, activity or court order that renders the case unable to proceed any further in that jurisdiction.
-Examples of finalising actions are the imposition of a sentence, a finding of not-guilty following a trial or the withdrawal of the case by the prosecution. - (c) The issue of an arrest warrant for failure to attend court when required to do so is not considered a finalisation, even though it renders the case unable to proceed. - (d) Under some circumstances, a criminal case will be reactivated (for example: to make a minor order for the destruction of drugs or for the return of stolen property where that order had not been sought at the time of sentence) but they are generally consequential to the initial method of finalisation. - (e) The 'Method of Finalisation' used in the table above has been developed by the Australian Bureau of Statistics to assist with the comparison of court outcomes across Australia.
-Please refer to the appendix for more detail. - (f) If 'n/a' is present in the % Change column, this indicates that the calculation is 'not appropriate' given that the values of the columns in the table being compared are less than or equal to 10.
-Comparing values this low is statistically meaningless.
+Examples of finalising actions are the imposition of a sentence, a finding of not-guilty following a trial or the withdrawal of the case by the prosecution. - (c) The issue of an arrest warrant for failure to attend court when required to do so is not considered a finalisation, even though it renders the case unable to proceed. - (d) In some circumstances, a criminal case will be reactivated (for example: to make a minor order for the destruction of drugs or the return of stolen property where the order had not been sought at the time of sentence) but they are generally consequential to the initial method of finalisation. - (e) The 'Method of Finalisation' used in the table above has been developed by the Australian Bureau of Statistics to assist with the comparison of court outcomes across Australia.
+Please refer to the appendix for more detail. - (f) Cases classified with a Method of Finalisation of 900 'Method of finalisation unknown/not stated' have been excluded. - (g) If 'n/a' is present in the % Change column, the values of the columns in the table being compared are less than or equal to 10.
+It is not appropriate to make statistical comparisons for variables with values this low.